FQFT and cohomology

 That the heterotic supergravity equations of motion are sufficient for the 3-form super field strength to be closed was first argued in

-and the computation there was highlighted and a little simplified in
+and the computation there was highlighted and a little simplified around p.
+17 of

 and for GS sigma-model D-branes in

 The role of the 4-form here is also amplified around (2.29) in